mvnmin/mvnmin.github.io/sogeti/README.md

-These are my sides for a presentation on innovation in technical communication.
+These are my sides for a presentation while on ATO [At The Office, a Bench-time period].
 The slides use an HTML5 framework with Reveal JS.
 Click the index.html file to view the slides in your browser.
-You can also view them online at http://tomjohnson1492.github.io/innovation.
+You can also view them online at http://mvnmin.github.io/sogeti.